MoseAtt3ck/aarch-Cortex-A-76-BlueReverse/README.md

-This is Assembly and C code for Bluetooth Reverse shell
+This is Assembly and server code for Bluetooth Reverse shell change bluetooth MAC in the server and .s code